mikaeldui/riot-games-dotnet-client/README.md

 ✅ Auto-generated overloads for CLR objects

-✅ Continuously tested again the live API
+✅ Continuously tested against the live API

 ✅ All tests required to be successful before deploy